apache/sling-old-svn-mirror/launchpad/docker/README.txt

 The Launchpad Docker integration project is a helper aimed to make it simple to build an 'official' Sling docker image.

-The Dockerfile expects a org.apache.sling.launchpad.jar file present in the root directory.

 Building a Docker image
 ---------------------------------------------